rbms-bsc/DCRMR/_pages/Phys-desc/Colour-content.md

 <a name="5.204.3.1">5.204.3.1</a> Treat illustrations printed with a tint block (e.g., chiaroscuro woodcuts, tinted lithographs) as color illustrations.

 <a name="5.204.3.2">5.204.3.2</a> If both the text and illustrations are printed in a single color, do not describe the illustrations as “color.”
-Make a note on the color of the ink if considered important (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.X.X](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.X.X).
+Make a note on the color of the ink if considered important (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.4.1](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.4.1).

 <a name="5.204.3.3">5.204.3.3</a> In general, do not record printed color unless it appears in illustrations.
-Make a note on the color of ink in textual matter if considered important (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.X.X](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.X.X).
-For incunabula, make a note on color printing if present (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.X.X](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.X.X).
+Make a note on the color of ink in textual matter if considered important (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.4.2](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.4.2).

+<a name="5.204.3.4">5.204.3.4</a> For incunabula, make a note on color printing if present (see [details of colour content](/DCRMR/books/phys-desc/Details-of-colour-content/), [5.205.X.X](/DCRMR/books/phys-desc/Details-of-colour-content/#5.205.4.3).

 ## 5.204.4 Hand coloring in printed resources